Policies and procedures

 The federal policy requires the return of "unearned" Title IV federal financial aid to the U.S. Treasury if recipients withdraw from all classes on or before the 60% point in the term based on the student's last date of attendance, even if the student is not entitled to a refund of tuition.

 A student is required to immediately notify the registrar when he or she stops attending classes.
 If the student fails to notify the registrar, it is possible that the 50% point in the term will be used to determine the student's last date of attendance, in accordance with federal regulations.
 If a student withdraws from all classes, our office will determine whether that student's period of attendance resulted in the earning of all of the federal financial aid that was originally awarded.
 If it is determined that not all of the scheduled federal aid has been earned, our department will calculate the amount to be returned to federal financial aid programs.
 The student will be billed on his or her university account for the amount returned.
-It is the student's responsibility to contact the cashier's office about settling the bill.
+It is the student's responsibility to contact the student financial service's office about settling the bill.

 Additional responsibilities of students who withdraw